boyuedong/memestockconsultant1/README.md

 export key=
 ```

-To swap for a different LLM, edit `backend/services/llm_service.py` — the `_call_openai` function is the only place that needs changing.
+To swap for a different LLM, edit `backend/services/llm_service.py`

 ## Dependencies